thefinalcoder/thefinalcoder/README.md

 # Eli Mishriki

-Junior at SDSU.
+Senior at SDSU.
-President of the Cyber Defense Team.
 I play CCDC and NCL.
 I code sometimes.
-Working in SWE right now.
+Working an internship in Network Secuirty at LPL